Coping with Premature Ejaculation - Learning Ejaculation Control

 Psychological Factors

 Performance anxiety is the leading psychological factor.
 The fear of "finishing too quickly again" over-activates the sympathetic nervous system, accelerating ejaculation.
 If early sexual experiences involved pressure to "get it over with quickly," that pattern may have become conditioned.
-(Books on male sexual function can deepen your understanding)
+This "vicious cycle of anticipatory anxiety" can be addressed through cognitive behavioral approaches.

 Scientifically Backed Coping Methods